D-Bits/COVID-19-Tracker/README.md

 ## Future Goals

-- Reorganize code base for better maintainability.
-- More statistics and data
+- More statistics and data, especially for the U.S.
-- Implement data visualization.
+- Implement more complex data visualizations.